pkaustubh401/HackCSS/README.md

 # HackCSS

-Are you a web developer
-struggling to indulge creativity in your website?
+* Are you a web developer struggling to indulge creativity in your website?

-Clients are bored to see the same bootstrap version
+* Clients are bored to see the same bootstrap version

 Then my friend your at the right place

-we at "HackCSS" work our best to provide you with super creative and trendy designs .
+    we at "HackCSS" work our best to provide you with super creative and trendy designs.

-Just one click and the code will be copied .
-Ready to use in your own project.

-without wasting much time on the small details.
+    Just one click and the code will be copied.
+Ready to use in your own project. without wasting much time on the small details.

 #future Plans